Mosca, Colorado: Economy

+Much of the local economy is based on tourism due to the town's proximity with Great Sand Dunes National Park.
 FairPoint Communications operated the Columbine Telecom Company in the community.

 Education

 Mosca is served by the Sangre de Cristo School District Re-22J.
 It is home to Sangre de Cristo Elementary School and Sangre de Cristo Undivided High School.